SchapplM/robsynth-paper_iftommwc2019_invkinfuncred/paper/review/IFToMM-WC_ikfr_Review.md

 # Review 2

-* The variables FE e FD are not clear in equations 2 and 3.
+* [x] The variables FE e FD are not clear in equations 2 and 3.
 Index E and D are the same.
+  * Sollte mit anderen Anmerkungen zusammen jetzt klarer sein, dass E und D nicht gleich sind.

 * [x] The text (0) in equation 3 is not clear.
 The variable should be presented in the text as they are presented.
   * Satz zu Indizes für Referenz-KS der Vektoren und Rotationsmatrizen